The work of coalmen when coal was the nation's main fuel

-The men on a delivery lorry - coalmen to you - were expected to load and deliver approximately 10 tons a day in two loads.
+The men on a delivery lorry - coalmen to you - were expected to load and deliver approximately 10 tons of coal a day in two loads.
 To get the right weight of coal into the sacks, we used a set of scales called an 'iron man' which was 5ft high and about 2ft wide and which had two hooks to hold the sacks while they were being filled.

 I started working for Charringtons Coal merchants in the late 1950s.
 It was really hard work and I was sore for many weeks until my body adapted.